binarymist/cloudsecurity-quickreference/manuscript/markdown/front/preface.md

 My intention with this book is for it to serve as a reference to help you recognise your assets, your attackers, and understand both your CSPs responsibilities and your own responsibilities in terms of securing your Cloud environment.
 I will also discuss many risks that I've seen, and address them with potential countermeasures with the goal of designing and implementing a Cloud environment that will withstand the attacks from your adversaries.
 At the same time not getting bogged down in hundreds of pages of content.

-Please contact me if you don’t understand something within the book at: binarymist.io/#contact.
+Please contact me if you don't understand something within the book at: [binarymist.io/#contact](https://binarymist.io/#contact).
 If you find any errors, please:

 * Submit a pull request at [github.com/binarymist/cloudsecurity-quickreference/pulls](https://github.com/binarymist/cloudsecurity-quickreference/pulls) or